18Orion/GraficalRepresentation/README.md

 ./Grafica
 ```

 You should enter only a mathematical function, **not an equation** as the second part is supposed as in x^2=y(you unly write x^2).
 You can enter a point by typing two numbers (x, y) separated by a comma.
 To use powers you must use ^.
-To define a system equation press two different equations
+To define a system equation press two different equations.